 Asthma is a lung condition that affects many people worldwide.
 Though asthma can effectively be managed through various methods, those who suffer from it must be cautious about the physical activity they do, in order to ensure that they don’t risk worsening or triggering their asthma.

-So naturally, the question comes up: is e-Biking a safe exercise for asthma patients to do, particularly for their lungs?
-And ultimately, what is the best exercise for those with asthma to do? e-Biking is a physical activity that allows asthma patients to safely exercise.
-Having a consistent e-Biking regimen will not only help to boost your fitness, metabolism, strength, and endurance, but will particularly target your lung health.
+So naturally, the question comes up: is riding an electric bicycle a safe exercise for asthma patients to do, particularly for their lungs?
+And ultimately, what is the best exercise for those with asthma to do?
+E-bike riding is a physical activity that allows asthma patients to safely exercise.
+Having a consistent e-bike riding regimen will not only help to boost your fitness, metabolism, strength, and endurance and will particularly target your lung health.
 Maintain caution and consult your doctor whenever necessary.

-This article will address the various factors of asthma and how exercise (and e-Cycling in particular) factors into the equation.
+This article will address the various factors of asthma and how exercise (and riding an e-bike in particular) factors into the equation.